XreatLabz/xreat-docs/README.md

 ---

 <details>
-<summary>About xreatLabs</summary>
+<summary>About Xreatlabs</summary>

-xreatLabs is dedicated to building powerful, developer-friendly tools and services.
+Xreatlabs is dedicated to building powerful, developer-friendly tools and services.
 Our projects focus on security, scalability, and ease of use.

 </details>